FujiwaraChoki/DownloadControl/README.md

 # DownloadControl
-With this program, you are able to manage your files with ease - thinking about adding a GUI.
+With this program, you are able to manage your files with ease.

 ## Features
 - [x] Run in the background constantly